 - very long walks

-Dogs should not be exercised immediately before or after eating as it can cause problems such as bloat, particularly in deep-chested dogs.
+Dogs should not be exercised immediately before or after eating as this can cause problems such as bloat (which can be fatal), particularly in large and deep-chested dogs such as Great Danes, Saint Bernards, Irish setters, German shepherds, Rottweiler, Doberman pinschers, Weimeraner and Standard Poodles, among others.

-Please check with your vet when your puppy can safely go to the park in relation to their vaccination status.
-Please note that some of the large and giant dog breeds may continue to grow up until 18-24 months of age.
+Please note that some of the large and giant dog breeds may continue to grow up until about 18-24 months of age.

 This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
 We make no warranties that the website is accurate or suitable for a person’s unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.